-This section looks at the structure of a DA ledger and the associated ledger changes.
+This section looks at the structure of a Daml ledger and the associated ledger changes.
 The basic building blocks of changes are actions, which get grouped into transactions.

 Actions and Transactions¶

-One of the main features of the DA ledger model is a hierarchical action structure.
+One of the main features of the Daml ledger model is a hierarchical action structure.

 This structure is illustrated below on a toy example of a multi-party interaction.
 Alice (A) gets some digital cash, in the form of an I-Owe-You (IOU for short) from a bank, and she needs her house painted.
-She gets an offer from a painter (P) to paint her house in exchange for this IOU.
-Lastly, A accepts the offer, transfering the money and signing a contract with P, whereby he is promising to paint her house.
+She gets an offer from a painter (P) with reference number P123 to paint her house in exchange for this IOU.
+Lastly, A accepts the offer, transferring the money and signing a contract with P, whereby he is promising to paint her house.

 This acceptance can be viewed as A exercising her right to accept the offer.
 Her acceptance has two consequences.
 First, A transfers her IOU, that is, exercises her right to transfer the IOU, after which a new IOU for P is created.
 Second, a new contract is created that requires P to paint A’s house.